 RARITY: HIGH.
 Had a good run with these things but the secret is out.
-This item has become increasingly more rare and expensive to obtain (thus the recent price increase).
-Only obtaining a couple a year anymore.
+This item has become increasingly more rare and inaccessibly expensive to obtain.
 If not in stock please follow BPMC on IG & FB for availability notifications.

 Features: 6 wipe-shaping CV inputs with attenuation, a 9 knob patchbay on channel A, 5 additional magnetic switch effects & 6 additional wipe shaping controls.